coltongrainger/quamash/prelims/topology.md

 #### Homeomorphism

-TODO
+- We defined homeomorphism in lecture (2018-09-21).

-- define homeomorphism (2018-09-21)
+    - what are the necessary conditions to check?
-    - necessary and sufficient conditions to check
+    - there's a laundry list of equivalent definitions

-    - laundry list equivalent definitions
+Further directions:
 - relate to embeddings in $\RR^n$
     - why can't certain compact non-orientable curves be embedded here?
 - state the pasting lemma (see notes from 2018-09-17)